 May 31, 2016

 But if your dreams of exploring human behavior and the inner workings of the brain come into direct conflict with the roadblocks and demands of your reality, consider going online to earn your degree in psychology.
-Southern New Hampshire University's online psychology program can help you hone the critical thinking, communication and research skills needed to succeed in the field, while allowing you the flexibility to tailor a road to graduation that will best suit your own schedule.
+Southern New Hampshire University's online psychology program can help you hone the critical thinking, communication and research skills needed to succeed in the field, while allowing you the flexibility to tailor a road to graduation that best suits your own schedule.

 SNHU's online psychology degree programs are designed with the non-traditional student in mind.
 Students enrolled in the undergraduate online campus span a wide age range, with an average age of 32.
 They come from every time zone and are often balancing a busy work and home life.
 While they all have different reasons for pursuing online study, convenience is a common refrain.
 Take April Judson, who earned her Bachelor of Arts in Psychology in the graduating class of 2014.
-Judson said her education hit an all-too-familiar bump when she took a gap year after receiving her associate's degree in human services.
+Judson said her education hit an all-too-familiar bump when she took a gap year after receiving her associate degree in human services.

 "At the time, I planned to take a year off, since I needed a break from school," she said.
 "Little did I know, taking a year off would turn into four years."